RHsyseng/skupper/README.md

     cat network.conf | docker run -i quay.io/skupper/skoot | tar --extract

 The above command will create a directory `yaml` with files corresponding to resources to be created on each cluster for the routers.
 Each file contains several (five in our example) resources.
-You can see what kind of files exist in each cluster's config with grep:
+You can see what kind of resources exist in each cluster's yaml with grep:

     grep ^kind yaml/east-1.yaml